aneto0/MARTe2/Docs/User/source/tutorial/mass_spring/gams/mass_spring_gams_4.rst

 Waveforms
 =========

-In this section we will modify the application to generate the ``ReferencePosition`` signal as a waveform instead of a constant.
+In this section, we will modify the application to generate the ``ReferencePosition`` signal as a waveform instead of a constant.

 The waveforms are implemented using the ``WaveformGAM``.

-The GAM allows to generate three types of waveforms:
+The GAM allows generating three types of waveforms:

 - :vcisdoxygenmccl:`WaveformSin`, for sinusoidal waveforms.
 - :vcisdoxygenmccl:`WaveformChirp`, for waveforms where the frequency varies over time.